 You all know I love wood signs, and I can’t resist making them for the holidays.
 What’s more perfect than a farmhouse fall wood sign?
-I had a list of signs I wanted to make, but I started with his one–an Autumn Market sign that’s perfect for so many places in my home, I’m having a hard time deciding where to put it!
+I had a list of signs I wanted to make, but I started with his one.
+It’s an Autumn Market fall sign that’s perfect for so many places in my home!

 Affiliate links are included below.
 If you click on a link and make a purchase, I’ll receive a small commission at no extra cost to you.